Table of Contents

-Jesus gives the answer to the this question, “‘I tell you the truth, no one can see the kingdom of God unless he is born again.’
+Jesus gives the answer to the this question: what does the term born again mean?
+He said, “‘I tell you the truth, no one can see the kingdom of God unless he is born again.’
 ‘How can a man be born when he is old?’
 Nicodemus asked.
 ‘Surely he cannot enter a second time into his mother’s womb to be born!’
 Jesus answered, ‘I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
 Flesh gives birth to flesh, but the Spirit gives birth to spirit.
 You should not be surprised at my saying, “You must be born again”’” (John 3:3-7).

-The phrase born again literally means created a new—a spiritual transformation.
+The phrase born again literally means created a new or a spiritual transformation.
 Being born again, is an act of God whereby eternal life is imparted to the person who believes (2 Corinthians 5:17; 1 Peter 1:3; 1 John 2:29).
-Paul explains why we need to be born again “For all have sinned and fall short of the glory of God” (Romans 3:23).
+Paul explains why we need to be born again, “For all have sinned and fall short of the glory of God” (Romans 3:23).
 Sinners are spiritually “dead.”
 But when they receive spiritual life through faith in Christ, they become alive.

 In His service,